tonhocodes/covidbattle/README.md

 CHANEL=yourchannel
 ```

+After this, create a project in [New Relic](https://one.newrelic.com/) and download `newrelic.js` and put in this folder, and New Relic will be connected in Covid Battle.

 After put your token, you can use the command `node index.js --chanel [YOUR CHANNEL]` to start the bot.

 Now, you can enter in the address `http://localhost:3000` in your browser or OBS Browser overlay.
-To show a character of Covid and the life.
+To show a character of Covid and the it life.

 ![Game overlay](assets/capture01.png)